davidmoreno/rtpmidid/README.md

 Initial protoype is in Python, future daemon will be in C, C++ or Rust.

-## How to use it.
+## How it works / How to use rptmidid

-rtpmidid creates a sequencer cliet with all found external ports to be just connected locally.

-To export local MIDI ports,  there is a special port "Export A".
-Connect a sequencer client to this port and it will be exported as RTPMIDI.

-After connecting to export port, a new "Export B" will appear and so on.

-Several clients can be connected to the same export, and if you want to use both input and input from the same port, you have to connect to both sides to the same export port.
+It provides two modes of operation, one focused on importing another on exporting.

+### Importing

+For each found mDNS item, and connections to port 5400 (by default), it creates alsa seq ports which provide the events on those endpoints.

+For mDNS discovered endpoints, the connection is delayed until the alsa seq connection.

+Also it can conneto to other endpoint by ip and port.
+Right now only at startup but in the future via some other running mechanism, as watching for a config file changes.

+### Exporting

+To export a local alsa sequencer port, connect it to the "Network" port.

+It will create the server, announce the mDNS service so other endpoints know it exist, and accept connections.

+MIDI data is rerouted to the proper endpoint by checking the source port.

 ## Goals

 * [ ] Daemon, no need for UI
 * [ ] RTP Hub -- Connects RTP clients between them
 * [ ] ALSA MIDI -- Inputs as ALSA MIDI inputs, outputs a ALSA MIDI outputs
-* [ ] Autoconfigurable for Avahi Endpoints
+* [ ] Autoconfigurable for mDNS Endpoints
 * [ ] Configurable for external non Avahi endpoints

-## V0 in python

-To understand the protocol, ease of development

-Receives the remote IP and port, and creates the seq bridges.

-## V1 in C++ (WIP)
+## Features and status

 Development status / plan: